 6 Tbs (¾ stick) cold unsalted butter, cubed

 - Pour the cream into a 1-cup measure.
-Add the vanilla and salt.
+Add the salt and vanilla.
 Set aside.

 - In a medium saucepan, which must be dry as an Arizona desert, heat sugar over a medium-high flame until melted and brown at the edges, 3 minutes.
 With a heat-resistant spatula, pull the melted sugar toward center until all sugar is melted and caramel is deep amber in color, about 3 minutes more.

 - Off heat.
-Immediately whisk in butter, until it melts.
+Immediately whisk in butter, a few pieces at a time, until it melts.
 Take care as mixture is extremely hot and will bubble.
-Turn heat to med-low and slowly add cream mixture, whisking as you do.
+Turn heat to med-low and slowly add cream mixture, whisking as you do to make sure that each addition is fully incorporated before adding more.
+(Each subsequent addition can be of a greater amount.)
 Switch to a wooden spoon and stir sauce until any hardened caramel is dissolved and mixture is smooth.

-- Pour into a heatproof container and let cool.
+- Strain into a heatproof container and let cool.

 If what you’re used to is the stuff you buy in a jar near the ice cream aisle, you’ll come to understand that it is to homemade caramel what a Polaroid is to a high-res color image.
 I’m not kidding.
 You will gasp aloud upon tasting this sauce.